firegoby/symphonyno5.sh/README.md

 ## Installation

-1. Copy `symphonyno5.sh` to a directory in your `$PATH`
+1. Copy `symphonyno5` to a directory in your `$PATH`
-2. Run `chmod +x symphonyno5.sh` to make it executable
+2. Run `chmod +x symphonyno5` to make it executable
-3. Optional - Create a symlink to reference it by a different name

-    ln -s symphonyno5.sh symphonyno5

 ## Usage

+***Note**: All commands other than `new` should be run from a Symphony root directory.*

 ### Create a new project

-    symphonyno5.sh new projectname
+    symphonyno5 new projectname

 ### Update/install Symphony Extensions from `extensions.csv`

-    symphonyno5.sh submodules
+    symphonyno5 extensions

 ### Compile Coffescript & Javascript

-    symphonyno5.sh compile scripts
+    symphonyno5 compile scripts

 ### Compile Less CSS

-    symphonyno5.sh compile styles
+    symphonyno5 compile styles

 ### Run post installatin cleanup

-    symphonyno5.sh postinstall
+    symphonyno5 postinstall

 ### Set directory & file permissions

-    symphonyno5.sh fixperms 0775 0664
+    symphonyno5 fixperms 0775 0664

 ## Changelog

+* 0.1.1 - 22 Nov 12
+  * Drop the `.sh` extension from the script
+  * Rename `submodules` command to `extensions`
 * 0.1.0 - 21 Nov 12 - Initial release